top of page

 How do you know if you or someone you care about has a mental health condition or addiction?

-Contact us to for a free confidential assessment.
-Our team will contact you within 1 business day to discuss the issues you or your loved one are experiencing and how Western Montana Mental Health Center can help.
+Contact us for a free, confidential assessment.
+Our team will contact you within one business day to discuss the issues you or your loved one are experiencing and how Western Montana Mental Health Center can help.

 1. Any Mental Illness (AMI) Among Adults. (n.d.).
 Retrieved May 1, 2019, from https://www.nimh.nih.gov/health/statistics/mental-illness.shtml#part_15478